CookieDookie/Morph-Addon/Mobs Information.md

 - Can breathe underwater
 - You can swim faster than a normal player
 - Cannot breathe air
+- You can mine faster underwater
 - Axolotls kill you

 ## **Hoglin**
 - Have 20 hearts
-- You will not yet be converted to a Zoglin when you are in the overworld
+- You will be converted to a Zoglin when you are in the overworld
 - Have attack damage of 1.5 to 4 hearts
 - Other monsters don't attack you like ghast
 - Iron Golems and Snow Golems attack you